Central Manchester Development Corporation

 The Central Manchester Development Corporation was established in 1988 to develop parts of eastern Manchester.

+History

+The corporation was established as part of an initiative by the future Deputy Prime Minister, Michael Heseltine, in 1988 during the third Thatcher ministry.
+Board members were directly appointed by the minister and overrode local authority planning controls to spend government money on infrastructure.
+This was a controversial measure in Labour strongholds such as East London, Merseyside and North East England.
-Its flagship developments included the Bridgewater Hall concert auditorium.

-During its lifetime, 1.5 m sq.ft. of non-housing development and 2,583 housing units were built.
+Its flagship developments included the Bridgewater Hall concert auditorium, the Manchester Central Convention Complex and the Science and Industry Museum.
+During its lifetime, 1500000 sqft of non-housing development and 2,583 housing units were built.
 Around 4,944 new jobs were created and some £303m of private finance was leveraged.
 Nearly 86 acre of derelict land was reclaimed with 1.3 mi of new roads and footpaths established.